startupcommando/angular-local-json-generator/README.md

 # Angular service for generating json data locally

 Inspired by [FillText.com](http://www.filltext.com/)

-It is common the development of both(the frontend and the backend) parts of a web app to start and progress simultaneously.
-This creates an issue.
-The frontend part requires data and the backend server/service is not ready/implemnted to provide it.
+Usually the development of both the frontend and backend parts of a web app begin and progress simultaneously.
+But there is an issue.
+The frontend requires data and the backend is not ready to provide it.
 As a workaround, multiple json generators such as [FillText.com](http://www.filltext.com/) appear.

-Most of those services are external and require connectivity.
-In order a frontend developer to work, he/she should be connected and the service should be available.
-This is obviously a limitation.
+Obviously those services come with limitations.
+They require constant connectivity and their availability is not guaranteed.

-With this module we try to remove this limitation for all angular developers.
+With angular-local-json-generator module we try to remove those limitations for all angular developers.

-The modules can generate both array of values and array of objects.
-It allows unlimited levels of nested objects as well as nested arrays

 ## Install